igorkry/tnt4j-streams/README.md

     Label(String.class),

     /**
-     * Indicates that raw data value is the value of a specific regular expression match, for parsers that interpret the raw activity data
+     * Indicates that raw data value is the value of a specific regular expression match, for parsers that interpret the
-     * using a regular expression pattern defined as a sequence of repeating match patterns.
+     * raw activity data using a regular expression pattern defined as a sequence of repeating match patterns.
+Math
+     * identifier can be group sequence number or name.
      */
-    REMatchNum(Integer.class),
+    REMatchId(String.class),

     /**
      * Indicates that data value is the value from stream stored cache with specified cache entry key.